 Day 1: Stanley Park

 If you are a secret tree hugger who loves walking trails, beaches, nature, and of course, giant trees, Stanley Park will seem like a little slice of heaven.
 It’s an absolute must-see in Vancouver and, considering that the park is over 1000 acres, it’s easy to spend one of your 3 days in Vancouver just exploring this area.

 Start your day early at the Vancouver Aquarium; you’ll beat the crowds if you go for opening time (10am).
 The Aquarium has lots of rescue and rehabilitation programs and many of the star residents, including two dolphins, were injured and rescued themselves.

 After the Aquarium it’s time to hit the trails; there are dozens to choose from.
 Consider downloading a map on your phone ahead of time to keep track of where you are going.
 Some of the paths are quiet with few people, while others are a bit busier.
 Wander where you will but at some time in the day you should make sure to find the Totem Poles, Beaver Lake, the Lost Lagoon, Prospect Point (for great views), and the Rose Garden.
 The Hollow Tree is another popular spot to visit, however Stanley park has dozens of cool trees that make for great photos, so just keep an eye out for one.

 While I definitely recommend wandering though the centre of the park, don’t forget to spend at least a bit of time on the Seawall for some of the best views.
 It’s a busier path, with plenty of walkers, runners, and cyclists, but you can’t beat those views.
 Especially if you luck in and get a clear day.
-Then, as the day draws to an end, take in the sunset from Third Beach.
+Then, as the day draws to an end, take in the sunset from Second Beach.